Bayesian Hierarchical Invariant Prediction: Experiments and Results

-\textbf{Using non-centered parametrization}, BHIP identified predictors $X_3$ and $X_4$ as having significant invariant effects for both $N=100$ and $N=500$ samples per environment.
+Using non-centered parameterization (see Appendix~\ref{appendix:non_centered}), BHIP without the inclusion of informative priors identified predictors $X_3$ and $X_4$ as having significant invariant effects.
 For $N=500$, $X_3$ showed 100\% HDI outside ROPE for local and 95\% for global parameters ($\gamma_3=0.96$), while $X_4$ had 100\% local and 90\% global HDI outside ROPE ($\gamma_4=0.97$).
 Other predictors consistently showed HDIs below 65\% outside ROPE, indicating BHIP successfully identified the true causal predictors.

-Table~\ref{table:sparse_priors} compares BHIP (with sparse priors and decision rule: HDI out of ROPE $>85\%$, $\gamma_d > 0.85$) against ICP ($\alpha=0.05$).
-Covariates detected as invariant causal predictors are marked `$\checkmark$`.
-BHIP with \textbf{spike-and-slab priors} showed increasing confidence in selecting true predictors $X_3$ and $X_4$ (inclusion probabilities $z_3, z_4 \to 1$) as $N$ increased from 100 to 500, while correctly excluding others.
-Similarly, the \textbf{horseshoe prior} yielded higher shrinkage parameters ($\lambda_d$) for $X_3$ and $X_4$ with $N=500$, indicating stronger effects, compared to negligible effects for $X_0, X_1, X_2$.